manyasone/scripts/README.md

 	 			- r -> Use release apk
 	 			- i -> Install apk to device
  		 		- d -> Delete apk before installing
+- ```openfolder```-> Opens a folder that has been passed as a param.
+Prevents errors by differentiating between OSX and Linux.